-Action # Title Description Total Funds Contributing unduplicated student groups to ensure that they have equitable access to technology needs, including hotspots and WiFi for connectivity.
+Action # Title Description Total Funds Contributing connectivity.
+Services have been prioritized to best serve the needs of unduplicated student groups to ensure that they have equitable access to technology needs, including hotspots and WiFi for connectivity.

 Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2025-26]